 Youth Traditional Band

-Old-Time Flat-foot Dance – 15 years of age and under
+Old-Time Flat-Foot Dance – 15 years of age and younger

-For more information about the 28th annual Appalachian String Band Music Festival, contact Caryn Gresham, deputy commissioner for the division, at (304) 558-0220.
+For more information about the 29th annual Appalachian String Band Music Festival, contact Andrea Nelson, public information specialist for the department, at (304) 558-0220.